binaryage/totalfinder-i18n/readme.md

 The idea is to install TotalFinder and then sym-link its `Resources` folder to the copy of this repository where you can edit it.
 When you are satisfied with your work, you should push your changes back to GitHub.
 I will then incorporate your work into next TotalFinder release.

+You may want to read [TotalFinder opened for localization](http://blog.binaryage.com/totalfinder-localization/) blog post to get an idea why I like GitHub for this.

 ## Where to start?

 1. Read something about git version control system.
 Here is [the best place to start](http://git-scm.com/documentation).